Chart Color Schemes

 The level of residential development activity in Roxburgh Park (South) - Somerton is very low in comparison to the average area assessed nationally by AreaSearch

 Roxburgh Park South Somerton has seen approximately six residential properties granted approval annually.
 Over the past five financial years, from FY21 to FY25, 33 homes were approved, with two more approved in FY26 so far.
-Despite a declining population in recent years, development activity has been adequate relative to other areas, benefiting buyers due to affordable housing options, with new homes averaging an expected construction cost of $251,000, below regional norms.
+The population has declined recently, yet development activity has been adequate relative to this decline, benefiting buyers and offering new homes at an average construction cost of $251,000, below regional norms.

 Frequently Asked Questions - Development